bpbond/srdb/README.md

 How to use these data
 -----------------------
 Read the documentation!
-There are a few fields to be especially careful of, especially "CO2_method" (many analyses will want to exclude soda lime measurements, e.g.), "Manipulation" (you may want to filter to "None" to look at natural systems), "Ecosystem_state" (ditto), and "Ecosystem_type" (agriculture is guaranteed to be disturbed).
+There are a few fields to be especially careful of, especially "Quality_flag", "CO2_method" (e.g. many analyses will want to exclude soda lime measurements), "Manipulation" (you may want to filter to "None" to look at un-manipulated systems), "Ecosystem_state", and "Ecosystem_type" (agriculture is guaranteed to be disturbed).

 How to get a publication
 -----------------------